Frequently Asked Questions

 There is a bond on my property… will I need bond holder's consent?

-Can I raise a bond to pay for my new FROG Homes Cottage or Studio?
+Can I raise or increase a bond to pay for my new FROG Homes Space?

-All FROG Homes' units are fully compliant with National Building Regulations, are each enrolled with the NHBRC and carry SA Agrēment Certification which, together with approved building plans, means that all building requirements of the major banks are met with respect to qualification for finance.
+All FROG Homes’ units are fully compliant with National Building Regulations or carry SA Agrēment Certification, each are enrolled with the NHBRC all of which, together with approved building plans, means that all building requirements of the major banks are met with respect to qualification for finance.
 FROG Homes, however, have a policy of not dealing directly with banks or any other institution offering short or long term loans but will willingly provide all required documentation (in its possession) required to enable an Owner to make such application themselves.

 Can I build double storey?

-Can construction before plans are approved if the application has been approved by Town Planning?
+Can construction commence before plans are approved if the application has been approved by Town Planning?

-The foundation to all FROG Homes Unit types is a reinforced concrete raft with a concrete perimeter ring beam to be signed off by our own Professional Engineer.
-Being a concrete structure, commencement of constrution prior to approval is not legal.
+The foundation to all FROG Homes is a reinforced concrete raft with a concrete perimeter ground beam or other concrete system to be signed off by a Professional Engineer.
+Being a concrete structure, commencement of construction prior to approval is not permitted without specific council approval.
 It would also be bad practice and would probably prove problematic with regard to enrolment with the NHBRC.
-We'd also not wish, in any way, to run foul of the Municipal Building Inspector remembering that it's he who will be required to issue an Occupation Certificate on completion.
+We’d also not wish, in any way, to run foul of the Municipal Building Inspector remembering that it’s (s)he who will be required to issue an Occupation Certificate on completion.

 Can I sell on my additional dwelling or dwellings to new owners?

-No, under the system described you're not able to register Separate Title or to open a Sectional Title Register.
-Your new cottage or studio fall under the definition of "subsidiary dwellings."
-To sell on you would need to go through the rezoning and full sub-division process.
-It's difficult to predict a time frame for this process but anything beween 24 and 36 months appears to be common.
-In addition, each property would require its own Municipal Connections for water and sewer and, where required, its own Escom or City Power electrical connection...
-Costly in time and money.
+No, under the system described you’re not able to register Separate Title or to open a Sectional Title Register if your new FROG Home addition falls under the definition of “subsidiary dwellings.”
+To sell on as separate properties you would need to go through the full sub-division process which might also require rezoning.
+It’s difficult to predict a time frame for this process but anything between 24 and 36 months appears to be common.
+In addition, each property would require its own Municipal Connections for water and sewer and, where required, its own Eskom or City Power electrical connection… Costly in time and money.

 Why does FROG Homes have a policy of not dealing with banks directly?